abelards/abelards.github.com/README.md

 # Hi,
-This my my website on GitHub Pages.
+This my GitHub Pages' "business card on the web".

 I wanted the Minimum Viable Résumé, and these were already taken:
 * "Knows his shit, gives a damn"